-- 1. Hold an active professional Registered Nursing License (RN) - 2.
+- 1. Hold an active RN License - 2.
 5 years licensed nursing experience (2 of which must have been as an RN) - 3.
 3 years' experience as a school nurse - 4.
 1 year experience as a supervisor (preferred) - 5.
-Current certification in Cardiopulmonary Resuscitation for healthcare providers with AED and First Aid - 6.
-Current certification in Scoliosis, Hearing, Vision and Growth (height and weight) screening
+Current certification in Basic Life Support (BLS) with American Heart Association or American Red Cross - 6.
+Current certification in scoliosis, hearing, vision, and growth (height and weight) screenings